Pediatric Psychology Postdoctoral Fellowship

 We are a member of APPIC and adhere to all membership guidelines for applicant recruitment and selection.
 Our program objectives and values follow the Recommendations for Training in Pediatric Psychology: Defining Core Competencies Across Training Levels.

-Our program focuses on clinical training in pediatric psychology, with an emphasis on evidence-based practice.
+Our program focuses on clinical training in psychology, with an emphasis on evidence-based practice.
 Our goal is to produce excellent clinical psychologists who can:

-• Function independently as psychologists in a medical center and/or outpatient practice setting, providing evidence-based psychological assessment and treatment to children with a variety of medical and psychological conditions
+- Function independently as psychologists in a medical center and/or outpatient practice setting, providing evidence-based psychological assessment and treatment to children with a variety of medical and psychological conditions

-• Acquire state licensure to practice psychology (fellowship meets criteria for licensure in Ohio)
+- Acquire state licensure to practice psychology (fellowship meets criteria for licensure in Ohio)

-• Possess the requisite knowledge and skills to pursue board certification in Child Clinical and Adolescent Psychology from the American Board of Professional Psychology
+- Possess the requisite knowledge and skills to pursue board certification in Child Clinical and Adolescent Psychology from the American Board of Professional Psychology

 Fellows choose their focus of training based on their interest and career goals.

-• Advanced training in pediatric psychology through core curriculum and general training objectives.
+- Advanced training in pediatric psychology through core curriculum and general training objectives.

-• Specialty training in clinical areas of interest through Individualized Training Plan and training activities
+- Specialty training in clinical areas of interest through Individualized Training Plan and training activities

-Training occurs at the Akron campus, and fellows complete training on the inpatient medical floors and the medical ambulatory setting.
+Training occurs at the Akron campus, and fellows complete training on the inpatient medical floors and in the medical ambulatory setting.

 Our program offers access to:

-• Large staff of psychologists to provide training
+- Large staff of psychologists to provide training

-• Nearly 20 rotations to personalize your training plan to your career goals
+- Over 16 rotations to personalize your training plan to your career goals

-• 100% of fellows are employed at the end of the fellowship, representing employment at top medical centers across the country
+- 100% of fellows are employed at the end of the fellowship, representing employment at top medical centers across the country

 Topics include:

-• Evidence-based treatment in child/pediatric psychology
+- Evidence-based treatment in child/pediatric psychology

-• Professional conduct; ethics and law; and other standards for providers of psychological services
+- Professional conduct; ethics and law; and other standards for providers of psychological services

-• Issues of cultural and individual diversity relevant to the field of psychology
+- Issues of cultural and individual diversity relevant to the field of psychology

-• Advanced diagnosis and treatment
+- Advanced diagnosis and treatment

-• Supervision skills
+- Supervision skills

-• Licensure and board certification in clinical child psychology
+- Licensure and board certification in clinical child psychology

-• Psychological assessment: Interviewing and clinical diagnosis
+- Psychological assessment: Interviewing and clinical diagnosis

-• Consultation/liaison services
+- Consultation/liaison services

-• Research and other forms of scholarly inquiry
+- Research and other forms of scholarly inquiry

-• Program evaluation or quality improvement
+- Program evaluation or quality improvement

-• Organization, management and administration issues pertinent to psychological service delivery and practice, training and research
+- Organization, management and administration issues pertinent to psychological service delivery and practice, training and research

-• Addressing issues associated with healthcare disparities and racial equity in pediatric psychology
+- Addressing issues associated with healthcare disparities and racial equity in pediatric psychology

 Additional educational opportunities include:

-• Pediatric Grand Rounds
+- Pediatric Grand Rounds

-• Psychiatry Fellowship Seminars
+- Psychiatry Fellowship Seminars

-• Pediatric Palliative Care Curriculum
+- Pediatric Palliative Care Curriculum

-• Schwartz Rounds
+- Schwartz Center Rounds

-The deadline for applications is midnight on December 4.
+The deadline for applications is midnight on December 15, 2025.

 Eligible candidates will have completed an APA-accredited doctoral psychology training program in clinical, counseling or school psychology, and an APA- or CPA-accredited predoctoral internship program prior to beginning fellowship.
 Akron Children's is an Equal Opportunity Employer of Minorities, Females, Protected Veterans, and Individuals with Disabilities.
 Applicants from diverse backgrounds are encouraged to apply.

 All interviews will be conducted virtually and will occur during the final weeks of January.
-We will be adhering to the Common Hold Date as recommended by APPIC.

 Questions can be directed to: